wpaven/alternator_export/README.md

 {"Item":{"Artist":{"S":"Scylla Seamonster"},"SongTitle":{"S":"Monstrously Fast"},"AlbumTitle":{"S":"Scale Them All"}}}
 ```
 Now, the export to S3 for Dynamo also stores a manifest and additional info in the S3 bucket.
 I'm only focused on exporting the JSON at this time.

+We have a MVP working here for saving a small table from Scylla Alternator to S3.
+Moving on to parallelizing the scan as well as saving directly to S3.
+(File currenlty lands locally first.)